odrevet/matrix-to-graph/README.md

 * F2 Edit (pen icon)
 * F3 Display
   * Display matrix: Display the loaded matrix
-  * Display Path: Display a list of all paths
+  * Display edge: Display a list of all edges
-  * List Summits: Display a list of all summits
+  * List  nodes: Display a list of all  nodes
-  * Prec dictionary: Display the dictionary of summits previous to one another
+  * Prec dictionary: Display the dictionary of  nodes previous to one another
-  * Next dictionary: Display a dictionry of summits next to one another
+  * Next dictionary: Display a dictionry of  nodes next to one another
   * Matrix power: Given a number, will display each element at this power
   * Transitive closure: Display the matrix with it's transitive closure
-  * Path search: Search a path from one summit to another.
+  * edge search: Search a edge from one  node to another.
-* F4 Move (arrow icon): Display an arrow to move summits, this will affect the display only
+* F4 Move (arrow icon): Display an arrow to move  nodes, this will affect the display only
 * F5 quit